STORY

 A changing of the guard

-Keiki Fujiwara is part of a new generation in Japan that is taking over family-owned manufacturing businesses established during the nation's high-growth era.
-Many, like Keiki, are treading the fine line between honoring the legacy of the founders while adapting to increasingly competitive market conditions, and putting their stamp on the companies they have inherited.
+Keiki Fujiwara is part of a new generation in Japan that is taking over family-owned manufacturing businesses established during the nation’s high-growth era.
+Many, like Keiki, are treading the fine line between honoring the founders’ legacy while adapting to increasingly competitive market conditions, and putting their own stamp on the companies they have inherited.

 Keiki never saw himself as the head of Hiromei.
 Despite being a center of manufacturing, Fuchu is very rural.
-As evidenced by its declining population, it is the kind of area that youngsters born in dream of escaping.
-For Keiki, it was to pursue a career as a musician, and he spent most of his early 20s playing in house bands that played rock 'n' roll classics in Hiroshima and Iwakuni.
+As evidenced by its declining population, it is the kind of area that youngsters born there dream of escaping.
+For Keiki, that meant pursuing a career as a musician, and he spent most of his early 20s playing rock ’n’ roll classics in house bands at live music venues in Hiroshima and Iwakuni.

 After a not particularly successful stint helping at the factory, he spent a few years with a shipbuilding company before his father made it clear that he wanted him to step up and take Hiromei forward.
-After rediscovering the charm of wood, he took the lead in 2022 and is focusing on building the Hiromei brand.
+After rediscovering the charm of wood, Keiki took the lead in 2022 and has been focusing on building the Hiromei brand.

-Under the watchful eye of his cousin, now retired from full-time work at the factory, Keiki set up a small workshop within the factory to focus on the production of a new line of handmade decorative pieces that built upon Seiji’s use of horizontally sliced shavings that display the growth rings and knots of trees to beautiful effect.
+With guidance from his cousin Seiji, now retired from full-time work at the factory, Keiki set up a small workshop within the factory to develop a new line of handmade decorative pieces, building on the horizontally sliced technique that showcases growth rings and knots to beautiful effect.

 From art to production line

-After Seiji Fujiwara retired, Yoshiyuki Teraoka, who had been working at Niromei for over a decade, was appointed as the new head of the workshop.
-He is assisted by two younger employees, both recent graduates from local high schools.
+After Seiji Fujiwara retired, Yoshiyuki Teraoka, who had been working at Hiromei for over a decade, was appointed head of the workshop.
+He is joined by two younger colleagues, both recent graduates from local high schools, and together they are taking on the challenge of developing a new form of craftsmanship.

 Adding local color